Making Photos POP!

 I shoot wide open with the Micro‑Nikkor Macro 60mm f/2.8 D lens.
 Since I am as close as the lens will let me focus, which gives me a 1:1 ratio, the ƒ-number gets more extensive due to the lens extending and getting further from the sensor.

 Notice how much Charlie Brown’s sister Sally is out of focus at ƒ/4.8 vs. ƒ/1.4 in the two photos.
-The depth-of-field is even more shallow in the closer photo.
+The depth of the field is even shallower in the closer photo.
 How close you are to the subject has as much impact on depth-of-field as your aperture.

 Since I backed up, the aperture opened up a little, so you would think the depth-of-field would shrink, but the opposite happened.
 Again this is due to the distance to the subject.